michael2012z/BitBible/markdown/KJV/files/Gen.md

 1. And he heard the words of Laban’s sons, saying, Jacob hath taken away all that was our father’s; and of that which was our father’s hath he gotten all this glory.

-2. And Jacob beheld the countenance of Laban, and, behold, it was not toward him as before.as before: Heb. as yesterday and the day before
+2. And Jacob beheld the countenance of Laban, and, behold, it was not toward him as before.

 3. And the Lord said unto Jacob, Return unto the land of thy fathers, and to thy kindred; and I will be with thee.